yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-complexproblems.md

 F = [F, s+p == 2+4*sqrt(-1)];          % Both parts constrained
 ````

-To see how complex-valued constraints can be used in a more advanced setting, we solve the covariance estimation problem from the [SEDUMI] manual.
+To see how complex-valued constraints can be used in a more advanced setting, we solve the covariance estimation problem from the [sedumi](/command/sedumi) manual.
 The problem is to find a positive-definite Hermitian Toeplitz matrix **Z** such that the Frobenious norm of **P-Z** is minimized (**P** is a given complex matrix.)

 The matrix **P** is
 ````matlab